freeman-lab/pixel-grid/README.md

 #### `pixel.frame(cb)`

-Allows you to provide a callback that will be called on each frame refresh (via raf).
-This allows you to sync updates with monitor refreshes
+Provide a callback for each frame refresh (via raf).
+Allows you to sync updates with monitor refreshes

 ```js
 var grid = require('pixel-grid')